cameronshinn/tex-synth/README.md

 python tex_synth.py textures/1.png test_out.png --resolution 50 50 --use-gpu
 ```

-*Tt is highly recommended to use a GPU to get resonably good looking results*
+*It is highly recommended to use a GPU to get resonably good looking results*

 ## Full command line options